-Just a 20-minute drive from downtown Bozeman, Bridger Bowl is where the locals go to ski.
+Start this Montana winter itinerary just a 20-minute drive from downtown Bozeman, at Bridger Bowl where the locals go to ski.
 This means you’re not stepping into a resort layered with shops when you arrive— it’s just a good old-fashioned ski hill.
 With 75 uncrowded trails on 2,000 acres, it offers everything from beginner slopes to extreme terrain.
 It’s also an affordable place to ski since it’s a locally owned non-profit.
 Head to Snowsports on the hill to rent your skis and/or sign up for lessons.
 You can get warm in the Snowflake Warming Hut on the mountain and break for lunch at the Jim Bridger Lodge.

 If you’re interested in cross-country skiing, head to Hyalite Canyon for 30 km of groomed trails and endless miles of ungroomed trails.
 You’ll see ice climbers scaling the frozen waterfalls in this canyon.
 With more than 200 pitches, it is one of North America’s top natural ice climbing destinations.
 It’s known for reliable ice and diverse, accessible climbing.
 At night, Hyalite Canyon is a popular spot to view Montana’s star-studded night sky.
 With dark skies, you’ll see more stars than you can imagine.
 You could even witness the Northern Lights with December through March being excellent times to see them.